nitrado/terraform-provider-ec/docs/data-sources/core_site_v1.md

 Optional:

 - `cordoned` (Boolean) Cordoned determines if a site can have fleets scheduled.
+- `cpu_ratio` (Number) CPURatio is the applied ratio for any subordinate game server CPU request or limit.
+This facilitates the optimal utilization of various CPU generations for a game.
+The default is 1.0.
 - `description` (String) Description is the optional description of the site.
 - `template` (Block List, Max: 1) Template is the optional configuration to apply to all fleets on this site. (see [below for nested schema](#nestedblock--spec--template))